Search

 The brand name is visible to the customer when using Brite.
 You should choose a recognisable and relatable brand name here for a better experience.
 Note that even though there is no character limitation, Brite will show 31 characters in the smallest version of the client.

-When the session completes, aborts or in other ways finishes, Brite opens the link provided in redirect_uri If you use Brite via the hosted integration.
+Only for redirection when the session completes, aborts or in other ways finishes.
+Brite opens the link provided in redirect_uri.
+If you use Brite via the hosted integration.
+Brite opens the link once the session finishes.
+That is when

 deeplink_redirect – recommended for mobile apps